 Find out more about studying for a postgraduate research degree at Solent

-The School of Maritime Science and Engineering are offering a three year bursary to undertake post-graduate research within the field of merchant shipping.
-The funding covers £15,000 per year (for 3 years) stipend for the student, and all fees included (UK based).
-Travel budget included to attend UK meetings.
+The School of Maritime Science and Engineering is pleased to offer a three year bursary to undertake a maritime MPhil/PhD.
+The funding covers a stipend of £14,553 per year (for three years) for the student, plus Home/EU fees.

 Find out more